lbryio/hub/docs/cluster_guide.md

 [Install]
 WantedBy=multi-user.target
 ```
-  - Next, copy the following to `/etc/systemd/system/lbcd-tunnel.service` on the scribe instance, replacing `lbry` with your user and `your-lbcd-ip` with your lbcd instance ip.
+  - Next, copy the following to `/etc/systemd/system/lbcd-tunnel.service` on the hub instance, replacing `lbry` with your user and `your-lbcd-ip` with your lbcd instance ip.
 ```
 [Unit]
 Description=Persistent SSH Tunnel for lbcd